-If it’s a small shallow patch then it is probably cosmetic.
-But if it’s a larger area that’s deeper than 1/6-inch then you could have a problem.
-You should consult with a foundation repair expert to make sure that the concrete foundation chipping will not create a structural problem.
+If it’s a small shallow patch, then it’s probably cosmetic.
+However, you should never take foundation chipping lightly.
+If it’s a larger area that’s deeper than 1/6-inch, you could have a problem.
+You should consult with a foundation repair expert to make sure the concrete foundation chipping will not create a structural problem.

 Are there stains around the chipping?

-If the spalling’s inside, and you see white chalky powder (efflorescence) or brown stains (acid damage) then you also have a hydrostatic pressure which is a basement water problem.
-The only way to fix this is to consult with a waterproofing expert.
+If the spalling’s inside and you see white chalky powder (efflorescence) or brown stains (acid damage), then you also have hydrostatic pressure; a basement water problem.
+Nevertheless, the only way to fix this is to consult with a waterproofing expert.

 Chipping Concrete and Foundation Repair Experts – JES, Your Trusted, Local Experts